 However, app developers sometimes choose to distribute iOS apps outside the App Store as IPA files.
 For example, developers who are testing an app and have not yet submitted it to the App Store may save and manually distribute a prototype version of their app as an IPA file.
 This allows other users to manually install and test the app on their iOS devices or M1 Mac.

-How do I create an IPA file in Apple Xcode?
+How to create an IPA file in Apple Xcode

 Developers who are developing an iOS app in Apple Xcode eventually need to package that app as an IPA file, either for testing purposes or to upload the app to the App Store.
 To package an Xcode app as an IPA file:

 - Open your iOS app development project in Xcode.

 - In Xcode's sidebar, select your app's .XCODEPROJ file.

 - From Xcode's menu bar, select Product → Destination → Generic iOS Device.

 - When the archiving dialog appears, select Export....
 Select your desired export method, and then finish creating your IPA file.

 IPA files are not meant to be opened.
 Instead, they are meant to be installed on iOS devices or Macs that use an M1 chip.
 Installing an IPA file allows a user to run the iOS application the file contains.

 How to install an IPA file on an iOS device